mpazaryna/presentation/jstd/presentation.md

 - Modern hardware can handle complex natural language processing
 - Build an elegant architecture to maintain domain independence
 - Refactor into Swift packages when I'm more confident
+- 150 hours of desk work flies by

 ---